 Wisconsin’s largest state park offers magnificent views from 500-foot Quartzite bluffs overlooking a 360-acre lake.

 We hosted a toddler pace hike for a hike it baby Madison today, and it was a blast.
-Devils Lake State Park is one of the busiest park in Wisconsin except for weekdays.
-It was 65 degrees when we got to the park and quickly went up to 74 degrees it was hot but we got lucky, the trail was short, shaded most part and it turned out to be cloudy.
+Devils Lake State Park is one of the busiest parks in Wisconsin except for weekdays.
+It was 65 degrees when we got to the park and quickly went up to 74 degrees it was hot but we got lucky, the trail was short, and shaded most part and it turned out to be cloudy.
 We hiked along the lake, fewer bugs and it wasn’t humid, it was a perfect day for the toddlers to sweat.

 The toddlers found a pond to throw rocks right away!